 [figure_caption] Figure 1: Architecture overview

-Docling uses Apache 2.0, which is permissive for commercial use.
-MinerU uses AGPL-3.0, which requires you to release your source code if you distribute the software.
-For SaaS applications (not distribution), both are fine.
+For research papers, financial reports, or any document where table and formula accuracy matters, MinerU’s extra processing time is worth it.
+Docling uses Apache 2.0, which is permissive for commercial use; MinerU uses AGPL-3.0, which requires source release if you distribute.
+For SaaS (no distribution), both are fine.

 from docling import Docling